 On February 29, 2016, the Company issued and sold \$100.0 million aggregate principal amount of its 8.2% Convertible Senior Notes.
 The 2022 Convertible Notes constituted general, senior unsubordinated obligations of the Company and were guaranteed by certain subsidiaries of the Company.
 The 2022 Convertible Notes bore interest at a fixed coupon rate of 8.2% per annum payable quarterly in arrears on March 31, June 30, September 30 and December 31 of each year, since March 31, 2016, and matured on March 31, 2022.
-The 2022 Convertible Notes also had a premium of 9% of its principal amount, payable when the 2022 Convertible Notes matured or were repurchased or redeemed by the Company.
+The 2022 Convertible Notes also had a premium of 9% of the principal amount which was payable when the 2022 Convertible Notes matured or were repurchased or redeemed by the Company.

-In March 2022, the Company fully repaid, and as a result has no continuing obligations associated with, the 2022 Convertible Notes.
+In March 2022, the Company fully repaid the 2022 Convertible Notes, and as a result had no continuing obligations associated with them thereafter.
 The payoff amount of \$111.1 million included the repayment of the entire outstanding principal amount, the 9% premium of the outstanding principal amount and accrued and unpaid interest.